Learning to Control Unknown Strongly Monotone Games: Problem Formulation

 \end{assumption}

-Our game evolves in discrete time, so at time $t$ players take actions $\xx_{n,t}$ given the controlled coefficients $\bbeta_{n,t}$.
+Our game evolves in discrete time, so at time $t$ player $n$ plays $\xx_{n,t}$ given the controlled coefficients $\bbeta_{n,t}$.
 The players update their actions using gradient ascent and the controlled coefficients are adjusted based on the manager's objective (discussed below \eqref{manager-obj}).
-Since the game is strongly monotone, if the controlled coefficients are fixed at $\bbeta$ (i.e., uncontrolled game), the players will converge to the NE $\xstar(\bbeta)$.
+Since the game is strongly monotone, if the controlled coefficients are fixed at $\bbeta$ (i.e., uncontrolled game), the players will converge to the NE $\xstar(\bbeta)$ \cite{rosen1965existence}.

-In many scenarios, the players do not fully know their reward functions but instead learn them on the fly based on the reward values they receive (i.e., bandit feedback) or other data they collect.
-The gradient can then be approximated from this data using regression or other supervised machine learning techniques \cite{leng2020learning}.
-These learning schemes make the players' actions stochastic which adds another type of noise to our analysis.
-We therefore assume that agents observe noisy variants of their gradients, where the noise is a martingale difference sequence with a bounded second moment.
+In many scenarios, players do not fully know their reward functions but instead learn them on the fly based on the reward values they receive or other data they collect.
+The gradient can then be approximated from this data \cite{leng2020learning}.
+These learning schemes make the players' actions stochastic, which adds another type of noise to our analysis.

-\begin{assumption} Each player $n$ observes $\bg_{n,t-1}$ at time $t$, where $\bg_{n,t-1}=\nabla_{\xx_{n,t-1}}r_n(\xx_{t-1})+\MM_{n,t}$.
+\begin{assumption} Each player $n$ observes $\bg_{n,t-1}$ at time $t$, where $\bg_{n,t-1}=\nabla_{\xx_n}r_n(\xx_{t-1})+\MM_{n,t}$.
 Then $\bg_{t-1}=F(\xx_{t-1})+\MM_t$, where $\MM_t$ satisfies

 for some $M_c>0$ and a filtration $\FF_t$ that summarizes the past:

 \end{assumption}